-- Out-of-Service Criterion
+- Out-of-service criterion

-- Service Recovery Time
+- Service recovery time

-- Recovery Time with Degraded Performance
+- Recovery time with degraded performance

-- Service Mean Down Time.
+- Service mean down time

 The Out-of-Service Criterion controls the triggering of the resilience mechanism.
 It can be a fault (loss of power) or degradation (degraded BER) as some applications may tolerate degraded BER and other not.
 Next, we defined two recovery times.
-The first one, the Service Recovery Time defines the time needed to recover the full initial SLS parameters.
-It can be completed with a shorter second time period during which the connection is recovered but some degradation of SLS parameters (in particular service performance guaranties of paragraph 3.4) are tolerated.
-Note that no particular resilience scheme (restoration or protection, 1+1 or M:N ...) is indicated in the SLS, it is a decision which pertain to the operator and which should not be made visible for the client, the only constraint for the operator being to fulfill the specified recovery times.

-The Service Mean Down Time is the maximum service breakdown time allowed during a year.
+The first one, the service recovery time defines the time needed to recover the full initial SLS parameters.
+It can be completed with a shorter second time period during which the connection is recovered but some degradation of SLS parameters (in particular service performance guaranties) are tolerated.
+Note that no particular resilience scheme (restoration or protection, 1+1 or M:N) is indicated in the SLS, it is a decision which pertain to the operator and which should not be made visible for the client, the only constraint for the operator being to fulfil the specified recovery times.
+The service mean down time is the maximum service breakdown time allowed during a year.
 It can be specified in seconds or as a percentage.